Trump seeking to block hundreds of pages of documents from Jan. 6 committee, court filing shows

 For nearly a year, Trump has falsely claimed that the 2020 presidential election was stolen from him, and the former president has continued to push Republican-led audits of election results and sow doubt in the integrity of elections around the country.
 There has been no evidence of widespread voter fraud that would have changed the results of the election.

-Trump has continued to insist he will exert executive privilege to resist any cooperation with the House select committee, referring to a legal theory that has successfully allowed presidents and their aides to avoid or delay congressional scrutiny for decades.
+Trump has continued to insist he will exert executive privilege to resist any cooperation with the House select committee, referring to a legal theory that sitting presidents and their aides have invoked to shield themselves from past congressional inquiries.
 As a former president, however, Trump would need the Biden administration to assert executive privilege.
 Biden months ago indicated he will probably share with Congress information about Trump’s activities on Jan.
 6 if asked.

 Earlier this week, White House counsel Dana Remus wrote to NARA, saying Biden had “determined that an assertion of executive privilege is not in the best interests of the United States, and therefore is not justified” for two batches of Jan.
 6-related documents under review at the White House.

+An attorney for Trump also recently told a group of his former advisers not to comply with their subpoenas from the House select committee, citing “executive and other privileges.”
+The Jan.
+6 committee has since voted to hold former White House chief strategist Stephen K. Bannon in criminal contempt for not complying with its subpoena.

-Spencer S. Hsu contributed to this report.
+Spencer S. Hsu and Mariana Alfaro contributed to this report.

 Read more: